 - Keep this checklist posted in front of your study area so you can see it every day and be reminded of whether you are making those mistakes again or not.

 And, the next time you feel like giving up, just remember that it took Thomas Edison 10,000 tries (or failures) to finally create an electric bulb that is today lighting up homes around the world.

 The path to becoming a CMA is long and certainly challenging, but you ARE NOT ALONE in this.
 We at SuperProfs are right here to accompany you in your journey and see to your success! 😊

-You can watch a few lectures on CMA and see if you would want to consider subscribing to our video series for a better shot at clearing the CMA examination.
+You can watch a few demo lectures by SuperProfs and see if you would want to consider subscribing to our video series for a better shot at clearing the CMA examination.